 He works in administration for Kingston Council and in his spare time he plays chess and is writing an autobiography.

 Nigel, 43, has experience in community theatre, having written, produced and acted in a number of plays.
-His family moved around a lot as a child, as his step-father was a Minister, and has lived in the US, UK and all over Australia.
+His family moved around a lot as a child, as his then step-father was a Minister, and he’s lived in the US, UK and all over Australia.

 In his 20s and 30s, Nigel worked as a chef, sometimes in remote locations.
 He once spent 6 months living in the Nullabor.